Welcome sign

 Getting started

-There is a wide range of resources to support students use myWAY Employability.
+There's a wide range of resources to support students use myWAY.

-The Getting Started guide available in the Help section provides information about:
+The Getting Started guide in the Help section of the web app provides information about:

 My Dashboard

-My Dashboard is where students will build their profiles, set goals and create their team of supporters
+My Dashboard is where students build their profiles, set goals, and create a team of supporters

-The About Me section includes 5 areas that support students to learn more about themselves and their interests.
+The About Me section includes five areas that support students to learn more about themselves and their interests.
+These areas include:

-5. Life Skills: Select some skills to highlight or work on
+5. Life Skills: select skills to highlight or work on

-The MY Goals section supports students to set their goals.
-Students can use a template or set their own goal.
-The templates provide guidance to help them set their goal.
+The MY Goals section supports students to set actionable goals.
+Students can use a template or set their own goals.
+The templates provide guidance to help them set their goals.

-When the goal is entered students can then enter the actions they will need to take to achieve the goal.
-They can also share their goal with their team members.
+Once a goal is entered, students can insert the actions they'll take to achieve the goal.
+They can also share goals with their supporters.

 Tips for creating student logins and passwords